xqwen/dap/README.md

 ## [Tutorial](tutorial/)

 We provide a detailed tutorial to demonstrate the usage of software in enrichment analysis, QTL discovery and multi-SNP fine-mapping.
-Sample data are made provided when possible.
+Sample data are provided when possible.